-Let us guide you into the best Nightlife in Malaga, best bars and restaurant around the city!
+Let us guide you into the best Nightlife in Málaga, best bars and restaurants around the city!

 Calle Granada 52 Málaga

 At the end of the eighties, Luis Rubio and a couple of friends set up a company, Factoria/Beatas, with the idea of promoting cultural events and concerts by indie bands in Málaga and surroundings.
 Their office was in Calle Beatas, a typical andalucian street with lots of bars and nightclubs.
 Soon after, they started up their own club, which they called Sala Factoria, with the aim of creating new projects in alternative entertainment.